gratienj/dl_serialization/README.md

 - TensorFlow
 - PyTorch

-For each tutorial there are :
+For each tutorial there are 2 directories:
 - python : directory with scripts to create and save a trained model
 - cpp : directories with sources and CMake environnement to load a saved model and realize a prediction

-## II/ RAPPEL GESTION ENVIRONNEMENT CONDA
+## II/ QUICK SHEET CONDA ENVIRONMENT MANAGEMMENT

 Conda permet de gérer précisément son envitonnement python et de l'exporter facilement sur des clusters.